 Disneyland & Anaheim

-Mickey is one lucky mouse.
-Created by animator Walt Disney in 1928, this irrepressible rodent caught a ride on a multimedia juggernaut (film, TV, publishing, music, merchandising and theme parks) that rocketed him into a global stratosphere of recognition, money and influence.
+Mickey is one lucky guy.
+Created by animator Walt Disney in 1928, this irrepressible mouse caught a ride on a multimedia juggernaut (film, TV, publishing, music, merchandising and theme parks) that rocketed him into a global stratosphere of recognition, money and influence.

 Around Santa Barbara

 Can’t quit your day job to follow your bliss?
 Don’t despair, a long weekend in the mountains, valleys and beaches between Santa Barbara and LA will keep you inspired until you can.
 In this land of daydreams, perfect waves beckon off Ventura’s coast, shady trails wind skyward in the Los Padres National Forest and spiritual Zen awaits you in Ojai Valley.

 Taking a page from a Dr Seuss book, the whimsical Joshua trees (actually tree-sized yuccas) welcome visitors to this 794,000-acre park at the convergence of the Colorado and Mojave Deserts.
 It was Mormon settlers who named the trees because the branches stretching up toward heaven reminded them of the Biblical prophet Joshua pointing the way to the promised land.

 Make like Jack Kerouac, ditch the congestion, crowds and smog, and use LA as a hub to all the natural glory of California.
 Get an early start to beat the commuter traffic (or catch a ferry, Greyhound bus or ride the Amtrak rails), and point the compass across the ocean, up into the mountains or into the vast and imposing desert.